Danila-Pechenev/InstructionAnalysisFramework/README.md

 There are a lot of instructions, and this can create inconvenience when analyzing data about their use.
 Framework users may want to divide instructions into clusters.
 At the moment, the framework provides an approach for solving this problem for the x86-64 architecture.
-For this purpose, a [Python script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/scripts/x86-64_instructions.py) was written that collects information from [the site](https://linasm.sourceforge.net/docs/instructions/index.php), covering a fairly large number of instructions.
+For this purpose, a [Python program](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/scripts/x86-64_instructions.py) was written that collects information from [the site](https://linasm.sourceforge.net/docs/instructions/index.php), covering a fairly large number of instructions.
 We call the category of the instruction the section of the site on the left where it is included, and the group — its subsection in it.
-Thus, the script collects for each instruction its description, category and group and stores the result in a [json file](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/x86-64_instructions.json).
+Thus, the program collects for each instruction its description, category and group and stores the result in a [json file](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/x86-64_instructions.json).
 The division of instructions into categories and groups significantly increases completeness of information and